Non-testability of instrument validity under continuous endogenous variables: Structural form of the instrumental variable model

-Both assumptions have interpretations in the context of a clinical trial \citep*{pearl1995testability}.
+Both assumptions have interpretations in the context of a double-blind clinical trial \citep*{pearl1995testability}.
 Here, the utilization of placebos guarantees that the treatment assignment $Z$ does not have a direct influence on the outcome process except through the actual treatment taken ($X$).
-In addition, randomization of the treatment ensures independence.
+In addition, randomization of the treatment ensures independence of $Z$.
 When randomization is not available, which is the case in observational studies for instance, instrument validity is equivalent to the independence restriction under model \eqref{mainmodel}.
-In the following the focus therefore lies exclusively on testing the independence restriction.\footnote{Random assignment is the strongest of all independence restrictions.
-Weaker restrictions exist and make sense in many settings of interest.
-For instance, \citet*{kedagni2018sharp} distinguish different levels of independence restrictions and provide necessary and sufficient restrictions on the data-generating process of a weaker restriction than random assignment in the case where the treatment is binary.
-Their independence restriction, called joint statistical independence, only requires that the instrument is independent of the potential outcomes, which is weaker than being randomly assigned.
-We focus on random assignment, because it is the most common assumption.
-Moreover, proving Pearl's conjecture under random assignment also proves the conjecture under weaker independence restrictions.}